Abdallh-Ayman/Review_SQL_Python/SQL_explain/DB_SQL.md

    ```

 7. **Consider Query Execution Plan:**
    - Use `EXPLAIN` or `SHOWPLAN` to understand how SQL Server is executing your query.
-This can help identify performance bottlenecks.
+This can help identify performance bottlenecks. and also to see the actual time and estmated time by the optmizer and compare them together and check why the optimizer choose these plan.
    ```sql
    EXPLAIN SELECT column1 FROM your_table WHERE column2 = 'value';
    ```